Bukovina Germans: In Germany

+In the United States of America (USA)

+The Americans of Bukovina German descent stem from the 19th century German emigrants from Bukovina to North America and their communities are mainly found in the Midwestern United States, particularly in Kansas.
+Together with other groups of Americans of German heritage, the American citizens of Bukovina German descent are part of the larger American-German community (the largest self-reported ancestry group on the territory of the United States of America, accounting for nearly 13% of US population).

-In the Midwestern United States, more specifically in the state of Kansas, there is a museum of the Bukovina German community, displaying their history on the overseas settlement process.
+In the Midwestern United States, more specifically in the state of Kansas, there is a museum of the Bukovina German community, displaying the history of their overseas settlement process.
 The museum was opened in 1988 in the small town of Ellis.
 It is currently presided by Doug Reckmann and is similar to the local FDGR/DFDR in Suceava County, Romania in its structure and membership.